 To garnish or not?
 I only add some extra butter, salt, and pepper.
 If I want a little color then I sprinkle on some parsley.
 I find chives tend to take away from the flavors of the gravy, and I love the gravy!

 ** serves 4 – normal-sized servings.
 Recipe doubles and triples well.

 - 2 pounds russet potatoes, peeled, washed, and cut into 1/2″ slices

 - 1/2 stick of unsalted butter + 1 tablespoon, room temperature

 - 1/2 cup heavy cream + 1 tablespoon, heat until warm to the touch

 - black pepper, to taste

 - extra butter, to garnish

-- Drain the potatoes and let sit in the colander about 10 – 15 minutes to dry them off.
-If you cannot wait, then shake of excess water and place back into the pan and onto the stove.
+- Drain the potatoes and let them sit in the colander for about 10 – 15 minutes to dry them off.
+If you cannot wait, then shake off excess water and place it back into the pan and onto the stove.
 Gently heat a little to remove extra water.

 - Using either a ricer or potato masher, add the butter and gently mash.